Fresh Cherry Clafoutis

 4. Bake

-Pour the thin batter over the top of the cherries.
-Bake your clafoutis for 45 minutes, or until the top is golden and a knife comes out clean.
-Allow it to cool slightly.
+Pour the batter over the cherries, letting the juices from the fruit mingle with the mixture as it bakes.
+Bake for about 45 minutes, or until the top is golden and a knife comes out clean.

 5. Serve